 Always keep plenty of water ready for your chinchillas, my friends.

 They should always have access to water, and you should never have the issue of the water bottle running completely empty on them.

-I don’t like the idea of her running out in case I get tied up for a day or just happen to forget to fill the water bottle some evening or morning.
+I don’t like the idea of my chinchilla running out in case I get tied up for a day, or just happen to forget to fill the water bottle some evening or morning.

 Life happens, and if you can place a few backups and precautions in place for your chin, you will be in much better shape and will be providing the best care possible to your new family pet.